-&lt;sup>8 The so-called new or endogenous growth theory is not discussed here separately because its major implicit assumptions on knowledge are very similar to those of mainstream economics [Lazonick, 2013; Smith, 2000].
+8 The so-called new or endogenous growth theory is not discussed here separately because its major implicit assumptions on knowledge are very similar to those of mainstream economics [Lazonick, 2013; Smith, 2000].
 Moreover, knowledge in new growth models is reduced to codified scientific knowledge, in sharp contrast to the much richer understanding of knowledge in evolutionary economics of innovation.
-When summarising the "evolution of science policy and innovation studies" (SPIS), Martin also considers this school as part of mainstream economics: "Endogenous growth theory is perhaps better seen not so much as a contribution to SPIS but rather as a response by mainstream economists to the challenge posed by evolutionary economics" [Martin, 2012, p.
+When summarising the "evolution of science policy and innovation studies" (SPIS), Martin also considers this school as part of mainstream economics: "Endogenous growth theory is perhaps better seen not so onuch as a contribution to SPIS but rather as a response by mainstream economists to the challenge posed by evolutionary economics" [Martin, 2012, p.
 1230].

-Arrow [Arrow, 1962] was already discussing "The Economic Implications of Learning by Doing," and Rosenberg [Rosenberg, 1982] stressed the importance of learning by using.
+9 Arrow [Arrow, 1962] was already discussing "The Economic Implications of Learning by Doing," and Rosenberg [Rosenberg, 1982] stressed the importance of learning by using.
 Recently, learning has become a more regular subject in mainstream economics, most notably in game theory.
-For instance, while "learning" only appeared twice in the title of NBER working papers in 1996, it most notably in game theory.
-For instance, while learning only appeared twice in the title of NBER working papers in 1996, it occurred 5 times in 1999, 6 times in 2002, 13 times in 2008, 10 times in 2013, and 12 times in 2014.
-The expressions used include "learning by doing", "learning from experience", and "learning from exporting" - but also "learning from state longitudinal data systems" and "learning millennial-style."
+For instance, while "learning" only appeared twice in the title of NBER working papers in 1996, it occurred 5 times in 1999, 6 times in 2002, 13 times in 2008, 10 times in 2013, and 12 times in 2014.
+The expressions used include "learning by doing," "learning from experience", and "learning from exporting" - but also "learning from state longitudinal data systems" and "learning millennial-style."
 It should be added that at least 15-20 NBER working papers are published a week.
-Taking the titles and abstracts of articles published in the American Economic Review, "learning" occurred first in 1999, then 2-3 times a year in 2002-2006; 4 times in 2008, 2011, and 2012; 5 times in 2013; 6 times in 2007, 2010, and 2014; and 7 times in 2009.
-These articles discuss a wide variety of research themes - e.g. behaviour of firms and other organizations, business ruscles stock exchange transactions forecasting of economic growth most game theory behavioural economics. cycles, stock exchange transactions, forecasting of economic growth, mortgage, art auctions, game theory, behavioural economics, energy, health, labour market - and modes of learning.
+Taking the titles and abstracts of articles published in the American Economic Review, "learning" occurred first in 1999, then 2-3 times a year in 2002-2006; 4 times in 2008, 2011, and 2012; 5 times in 2003; 6 times and other organizations, business cycles, stock exchange transactions, forecasting of economic growth, mortgage, art auctions, game theory, behavioural economics, energy, health, labour market - and modes of learning.
 Thus, not all these articles are relevant from the point of analysing innovation processes (e.g. "learning [one's] HIV status" is not part of an innovation process).
 Further, in several cases knowledge is narrowed down to patents, which is clearly a misconception.
 Yet, a detailed analysis of the substance of these articles is beyond the scope of this paper.